HuynhHuuThang/Azure_Terraform_Template/environment/dev/README.md

   ```sh
   terraform --help
   ```
+* Azure Agent prerequisites:
+1. Login to [Azure Devops Service](https://aex.dev.azure.com/) and create an Organization for your projects.
+2. Within Azure Devops select user settings at the top right corner and select Personal Access Tokens.
+3. Create New token - **Make sure that only Agent Pools Read & Manage is selected**
+4. Save the PAT values for later usages.

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._